Verdoes said he and Quiroga have nothing to do with the song of the same name that is featured in the Disney animated-hit "Frozen."

 The duo spent almost three years working on the album.

 "Half of the songs we had early on and began adding textures and threaded things together," Verdoes said.
-"Since we spent so much time editing the songs, we were very meticulous with them and we never got tired of them, even through the final process."

 That helped the two shy away from making any last-minute tweaks on the older songs.